tortalyni/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Talya is a research assistant at the Electronic Textual Cultures Lab located at the University of Victoria Library.
-She contributes to the lab’s communication activities across various online platforms and assists with collaborative research projects and planning conferences and events.
-Talya is an MA student in Sociology concentrating in Cultural, Social, and Political Thought (CSPT) at the University of Victoria.
-She holds a BA Honours in Sociology with a minor in Technology and Society from the University of Victoria.
-Her research interests are the democratization of digital media and digital technologies, knowledge commons, internet decentralization, digital platforms, surveillance capitalism, and techno-social relationships.
+I recently graduated with her MA in Sociology, concentrating in Cultural, Social, and Political Thought (CSPT) at the University of Victoria.
+During my program and through my work as both a teaching assistant and research assistant, I have had the opportunity to develop my skills as a researcher in both qualitative and quantitative research methods.
+I have experience managing large datasets, human research ethics, and working independently and as a team on research projects.
+Taking on a temporary role as an event coordinator at the ETCL, I have also learned how to manage large projects, including developing information management systems and conducting professional communications across institutions and to a global audience.

+Outside of academia, I spent many years in digital marketing, working with programs including Hootsuite, WordPress, Trello, GSuite, Adobe Photoshop, Adobe Illustrator, and more.
+I am technologically proficient and am a quick learner of new programs.
+I have also worked as an English tutor, creating lesson plans and helping students K-12 with grammar, writing, and more.